sakshitha-08/RideHailingSystem/README.md

 # Ride-Hailing System for Cabs and Bikes

-A command-line ride-hailing application written in C, submitted as a data-structures college assignment.
-All three databases (Driver, Passenger, Booking) are implemented as **AVL trees** for O(log n) search, insertion, and deletion.
+A command-line ride-hailing application written in C.All three databases (Driver, Passenger, Booking) are implemented as **AVL trees** for O(log n) search, insertion, and deletion.
 Data persists between runs via binary file I/O.